 Your company name should be followed by your first and last name, job title, and contact details.

 Legibility is crucial.
-If someone can’t read your card, they can’t contact you, can they?
+If someone can’t read your card, they can’t contact you.

-People forget about this element once they’re done designing but feel it matters.
+People forget about this element once they’re done designing, but feel matters.
 So, consider your finish.
 Is it matte?
 Is it reflective?
 What matches your brand?

 Before You Print